GraemeMalcolm/data-engineer/Instructions/Labs/05-Use-delta-lake.md

     > **Note**: Be sure to remember this password!

 7. Wait for the script to complete - this typically takes around 10 minutes, but in some cases may take longer.
-While you are waiting, review the [Apache Spark in Azure Synapse Analytics](https://docs.microsoft.com/azure/synapse-analytics/spark/apache-spark-overview) article in the Azure Synapse Analytics documentation.
+While you are waiting, review the [What is Delta Lake](https://docs.microsoft.com/azure/synapse-analytics/spark/apache-spark-what-is-delta-lake) article in the Azure Synapse Analytics documentation.

 ## Create delta tables